IntersectMBO/ouroboros-network/README.rst

   version data (the tricky part here is that version data type can be different between different versions; there is a simple way of building this map using a semigroup).
-You can use ``simpleSingletonVersion`` if your application does not depend on negotated version data.
+You can use ``simpleSingletonVersion`` if your application does not depend on negotiated version data.
 However, ``Ouroboros.Network.NodeToNode`` and ``Ouroboros.Network.NodeToClient`` expose ``V1`` api which hides versioning from the caller.